Transfer Credit Evaluation

 - Most institutions outside the United States

 There is a wide variety of educational systems in the global community.
 Courses from some institutions outside the US have been reviewed.
 All others must be evaluated before they are accepted for credit.
-Consult your academic adviser.
+Consult your academic advisor.

 Office of Admissions